diagrams/diagrams-doc/doc/manual.rst

 Diagrams has experimental support for the creation of *animations*.
 Animations are created with the help of a generic `Active` abstraction, defined in the `active`:pkg: package.
+Additionally, animated GIFs can be created using the cairo backend.

 .. container:: warning